 - Submit the claim for these items to your insurance company

-Understandably, after a hurricane, you may not be able to complete these steps quickly.
-As a result, you may not be able to determine the full extent of your loss for many weeks.
-The 180-day filing deadline can help to give you the time you need to assess your situation properly.
+Understandably, you may need more time to complete these steps than quickly after a hurricane, especially after flood damage.
+As a result, you may be unable to determine the full extent of your loss for many weeks.
+The 180-day filing deadline can help you to have the time you need to assess your situation and fill out your claim, but not always.

 Making Temporary Repairs

 If you can still occupy your home after hurricane damage, you may need to make temporary repairs to prevent additional damage.
-Your insurance company should pay for these repairs while you are remaining in the home.
+Your insurance company should pay for these repairs if you are still in the home.

-Be sure to keep records of any costs for these temporary repairs.
-You then can submit those costs as part of the insurance claim for your hurricane property damage.
-Take photos before and after the repairs to ensure that you have documentation of the temporary repairs, just in case the insurer needs more proof than your receipts provide.
+Keep records of any costs for these temporary repairs.
+You then can submit those costs when you file your insurance claim for your hurricane property damage.
+Take photos before and after the repairs to ensure you have documentation of the temporary repairs, just in case the insurer needs more proof than your receipts provide.

 I thank God for Digger & David.
 I don’t know what we would have done if it hadn’t have been for them.

-According to the LDI, once the insurance company has your claim and has determined that proof of your property loss exists, the insurer has 30 days to make the payment to you.
+According to the LDI, once the insurance adjusters have your claim and have determined that proof of your property loss exists, the insurer has 60 days to pay you.
 Some insurance companies will make the payment much sooner than this.

 Seeking Help with Disputes

-If you believe your insurance company is purposefully delaying paying your claim, you can file a complaint with the LDI.
+If you believe your insurance carrier is purposely delaying paying your claim, you can file a complaint with the LDI.
 You also have the right to retain our hurricane damage lawyer to begin representing you in communications with the insurer.

 Some insurance companies may suddenly make the payment once you have an attorney.
-In other cases, should we have evidence that the insurer is violating state law in treating your claim, we can file a lawsuit on your behalf.
+In other cases, we can file a lawsuit on your behalf if we have evidence that the insurer is violating state law in treating your claim.

 The reassurance from Digger and his staff gave me that renewed hope that it’s going to be okay down the road.

-ClientLearn More About Your Rights with Insurance Claims for Hurricane Damage By Contact Our Office Today
+ClientLearn More About Your Rights with Insurance Claims for Hurricane Damage By Contacting Our Office Today

-If you believe your insurance company is operating in bad faith regarding your property damage claim after a Louisiana hurricane, the team at Laborde Earles Injury Lawyers is ready to help.
-Contact our office by calling (337) 777-7777 to receive a free consultation.
+The team at Laborde Earles Injury Lawyers is ready to help.
+Contact our office by calling or using our online contact form to receive a free consultation with our insurance claim attorneys.